ePages-de/epages-docs/_posts/2016/2016-08-04-dev-onboarding.md

 In a relaxed atmosphere, we introduce ourselves and break the ice with a quick Q&A, for example:

 * What did you do before working at ePages?
-* What's your mother tongue?
+* What's your native language?
-* What is your favorite movie and food?
+* What are your favorite movie and food?
-* Which was the last concert you attended?
+* What was the last concert you attended?

 HR will give you a comprehensive introduction about ePages and how we do things here.
 You'll receive a product overview, and a short demo of our software.